 User Error.
 Common dryer usage mistakes include using the wrong heat and/or timer settings for the fabric type and overloading the dryer.
 Check manufacturer instructions for recommended drying times, load capacity, and heat settings.
 Clothes need room to tumble freely so that air circulates around them.

 Lint Trap or Air Vent Issues.
-To work efficiently, dryers require good air flow and a clear exhaust path.
+To work efficiently, dryers require good airflow and a clear exhaust path.
 If the venting hose is clogged with lint, cracked, or too long, the dryer may overheat.
-As a safety feature, most modern dryers are equipped with high temperature sensors that shut off the heat once the temperature reaches a certain point.
+As a safety feature, most modern dryers are equipped with high-temperature sensors that shut off the heat once the temperature reaches a certain point.
 While the drum may continue to tumble, clothes will take a long time to dry without heat.
 Cleaning the lint trap after every use can minimize lint buildup in the vent hose, but you’ll still need professional dryer vent cleaning at least once a year to prevent inefficient operation and the risk of fire.
 If you use your dryer every day, you may want to book this service up to four times a year.
-Our fellow Neighborly brand, Dryer Vent Wizard can help with that.

 Broken Heating Element.
 A partially or fully burned-out heating element will significantly increase drying time or make it virtually impossible to fully dry clothes.
 Consult your dryer unit owner’s manual to see instructions for how to check the heating element and replace it if necessary.
 Or skip straight to booking an appliance repair with Mr. Appliance, and we’ll take care of it.